• Skip to main content

 Notes

-• Leftovers keep for 3-4 days in a tightly sealed container at room temperature and reheat well.
+• Storage: Leftovers keep for 3-4 days in a tightly sealed container at room temperature and reheat well.

 Nutrition Estimate